crdcj/FinLogic/README.md

 ### Load FinLogic Data

-The 'load' function is responsible for downloading and reading the financial data stored on GitHub data folder.
+The `load` function downloads and reads the financial datasets published in the `finlogic-data` GitHub release.

 ```python
 >>> import finlogic as fl